davorg/dmp/chapters/chapter10.md

 the exception that a text item has a special element type of 0.

-If you’re the sort of person who thinks that a picture is worth a thousand words, then figure 10.1 might have saved me a lot of typing.
+If you’re the sort of person who thinks that a picture is worth a thousand words, then Figure 10.1 might have saved me a lot of typing.

 ![Output from XML::Parser Tree style](images/10-1-output-from-xml-parser-tree-style.png)